jerryhgladinet/docs/user_droid/source/index.rst

 If you press **"Share manager" (3)**, you will be taken to a view of all previous shares for this file.
 You can add new shares there or delete previous shares to revoke access.

+If you press **"Share Via" (3)**, you will be allowed to share the file to a third party application such as gmail, or WhatsApp
 .. image:: _static/2021newimage030.png

 .. important::